 However, before we begin, let's look back on the origins of this enduring and fascinating aesthetic.

-What Is Goth?
+What Is The Goth Aesthetic?
 Where Did it Come From?

 The term ‘goth' was initially coined by music journalists to describe certain bands such as Bauhaus and Siouxie and the Banshees, whose lyrics discussed ‘creepy' subjects and whose fashion sense was a lot darker than their peers.
 Goths later reclaimed the label, thus solidifying one of the most long-lasting subcultures ever.